Your thyroid gland is a butterfly shaped organ located in the middle of your neck. The thyroid gland is responsible for controlling your hormones.

 The thyroid is a small gland located in the middle of the lower neck.
 The male thyroid gland is located just below the Adam’s apple.

-The thyroid gland produces two thyroid hormones which are responsible all cell functions including regulating your metabolism, hair growth, breathing and heart rate.
+The thyroid gland produces hormones which are responsible for all cell functions including regulating your metabolism, hair growth, breathing and heart rate.

 The thyroid gland is responsible for the production and secretion of thyroid hormones, triidothyronine (T3) and thyroxine (T4).

 Triidothyronine (T3) plays a role in your body's metabolic rate, regulating the digestive system, muscle control, brain development and the function and maintenance of bones.
-The thyroid gland will produce a ratio of 20% of T3 to T4, however it is 4 times as potent as T4.
-Triidothyronine is the "active form" of the thyroid hormones produced by the thyroid gland.
+Triidothyronine is the active form of the thyroid hormones produced by the thyroid gland.

 Thyroxine (T4) is the main hormone produced by the thyroid gland.
 Thyroxine has the same role as triidothyronine.
-The thyroid gland will produce a ratio of 80% T4 to T3, however it does nothave as active a role as T3 does.
-It is the "inactive" form of the thyroid hormones produced by the thyroid gland.
+Thyroxine is the inactive form of the thyroid hormones produced by the thyroid gland.

 To simplify this, you could say that T3 is the key player in making things happen within your body.
 T4 on the other hand is the carrier or transporter of T3 around the body.

 The thyroid gland is the engine behind the production and secretion of both thyroid hormones.
 If your thyroid gland isn't performing optimally, neither are you.

 What are the symptoms of thyroid problems?

 The symptoms of thyroid problems can be difficult to spot and may be attributed to dietary changes, a new routine or a busy schedule.
 Let's talk about some of the most common symptoms of thyroid problems.